RayMarquina/dbt_project/CONTRIBUTING.md

 > is a list of useful command-line options for `pytest` to use while developing.
 ## Submitting a Pull Request

-Fishtown Analytics provides a sandboxed Redshift, Snowflake, and BigQuery database for use in a CI environment.
-When pull requests are submitted to the `fishtown-analytics/dbt` repo, GitHub will trigger automated tests in CircleCI and Azure Pipelines.
+dbt Labs provides a sandboxed Redshift, Snowflake, and BigQuery database for use in a CI environment.
+When pull requests are submitted to the `dbt-labs/dbt` repo, GitHub will trigger automated tests in CircleCI and Azure Pipelines.

 A `dbt` maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.